Nothing caps a good day on the slopes like circling up to laugh off your wipeouts and toast your triumphs.

 Trokay has moved the needle off the steak-with-a-view paradigm that has long ruled the fine dining scene in Lake Tahoe.
 The only view here is onto the main drag of Truckee, Calif., but the meal itself does double duty as a bit of theater.
-A cloche lifted on a dish called Fire & Smoke releases a puff from tiny vegetable-ash cinders served with trout.
-And chef John Weatherson himself brings out two Hawaiian prawns to sizzle them for you on a hot slab of granite pried from nearby Desolation Wilderness—this is big-city cooking with a distinctly Tahoe twist.
+A cloche lifted on a dish called Fire and Smoke releases a puff from tiny vegetable-ash cinders served with trout—this is big-city cooking with a distinctly Tahoe twist.

 Tucked away in a pine-filled neighborhood of cottages and mom-and-pop inns in Stateline, Nev., Jimmy’s Restaurant offers singular views of kaleidoscopic sunsets over Lakeshore Beach.
-A casual crowd gathers by the patio’s fire pits and in the bar, while those dressed for date night fill the alcoves of the dining room and order standards such as rib eye, grilled fish, and duck breast.
+A casual crowd gathers by the patio’s fire pits and in the bar, while those dressed for date night fill the alcoves of the dining room and order standards such as filet mignon, sea bass, and lamb rack.

 For a Quick Warmup

-Cold Water Brewery & Grill’s opening last year brought South Lake Tahoe, Calif., its new favorite brewery.
+Cold Water Brewery & Grill’s brings house-made brews to South Lake Tahoe, Calif..
 The room is casual but stylish, with Edison lightbulb lamps and one wall made of the cut ends of stacked logs.
-The house-made beers, including crisp weissbiers and serious stouts, are the real draw.
-A close second is the updated pub food: warm white bean dip, smoked rib eye, and bubbly crisp-fried fish—served with chips, of course.
+The beers, including crisp weissbiers and serious stouts, are the real draw.
+A close second is the updated pub food: bacon-wrapped dates, smoked rib eye, and bubbly crisp-fried fish—served with chips, of course.

 For a Local's Hang

 Fires have taken down the Truckee building that houses Moody’s Bistro Bar & Beats three times, but nothing can quash its first-name hospitality and old-time charm.
 Since Chef Will Burns came over from the Ritz-Carlton’s Manzanita, where he worked with Traci Des Jardins, he’s steered the menu in a farm-to-table direction.
-Case in point: Gary Romano at nearby Sierra Valley Farms grows greens galore for a salad named in his honor.
-Locals pour in for happy hour and for live music on Thursday, Friday, and Saturday.
+Locals pour in for happy hour and live music.